JanC/MBChallenge/Readme.md

 ###MVMM
 This app uses the MVVM design pattern.
-I'm not so familiar with it but I find it cool so I used it here ;)
+I'm not so familiar with it but I find it cool so I used it here ;) The main goal of MVVM is to encapsulate business logic and move it away from the view controllers to make them lighter.

 ###AutoLayout